IAP Sandbox Purchase Fails: The 7-Point Diagnostic Order

 • Set up agreements, tax, and banking before writing any IAP code; nothing downstream works without them.

-• Create sandbox testers for every region you’ll support, with documented passwords stored in your team password manager.
+• Create one sandbox account per storefront you’ll support, with credentials stored in your team password manager.

-• Maintain a STOREKIT.md in your repo listing every product ID and where it’s defined (App Store Connect + .storekit file); diff on every release.
+• Maintain a STOREKIT.md in your repo listing every product ID and where it’s defined (App Store Connect plus any .storekit file); diff it on every release.

-• Run a CI step that lists products via Products.products(for:) against the sandbox and fails if any expected ID is missing.
+• Run a CI step that lists products via Product.products(for:) against the sandbox and fails if any expected ID is missing.

-• Test purchases on a real device weekly; sandbox state drifts and silent failures get caught earlier.
+• Test purchases on a real device before each release; sandbox state drifts and silent failures surface earlier this way.

 Tags: #Troubleshooting #App Store #App review #IAP sandbox #IAP